aci-ref/facilitation_leading_practices/activities/08-connections.md

 other institutions to identify a collaboration opportunity for a local researcher, or a newly-formed group might request the one-time attendance of staff from another ACI (or non-ACI) organization within the facilitator’s network.
-For example, a group that meets to compare their computational genomics approaches might like to hear about emerging virtual server options provided by an ACI service that the facilitator does not directly represent.
+In particular, a group that meets to compare their computational genomics approaches might like to hear about emerging virtual server options provided by an ACI service that the facilitator does not directly represent.
 In the case of multiple